 CISSP (Certified Information Systems Security Professional)

-This certification is one of the most respected and advanced certification in the cybersecurity industry.
+This certification is one of the most respected and advanced certifications in the cybersecurity industry.
 It is good for those who want to move into high-level technical roles.
 It covers 8 major security domains, which include everything needed to protect an organization at a large scale.
-It teaches you to design company’s security system rather than just handling day-to-day threats.
+It teaches you to design a company’s security system rather than just handling day-to-day threats.

 Final Thoughts:

 Choosing the right SOC analyst certification is one of the most important steps.
-Your decision should depend on where you currently stand beginner, mid, or advanced and what role you want to achieve next.
-Certifications will help you to validate your skills, and help to add value to your resume.
+Your decision should depend on where you currently stand, beginner, mid, or advanced, and what role you want to achieve next.
+Certifications will help you to validate your skills and help to add value to your resume.
 Whether you start with Google Cybersecurity professional certificate, EC-Council (CSA), CISSP, OSCP and CySA + it helps to add value in your journey.